Peace after an Affair

 Another common lie we tell ourselves is that if we put a tracker on our spouse’s phone, if we constantly call them, if we have full access to their social media, if we control their behavior, we will feel secure that they are not having an affair.
 The truth is that this type of behavior, only helps us feel secure in the moment.
 In the moment of time that we are checking their phone, we feel secure.
 In the moment of time that they are calling to check in, we feel relieved.
 The truth is that the sense of security does not last longer than a moment, and then we have to check, call, snoop, or coerce all over again.

 We like to believe that our spouse loves us and that if our spouse understood how much pain the affair caused; our spouse will never have the affair again.
 There is some truth in that and some reconciliation.
 There is nothing wrong with expressing our pain to our spouse.
 It is helpful when our spouse demonstrates through words and actions that they understand how much pain their actions caused.
 This interaction of expression and feeling heard is very therapeutic and helps our mind to relax.
-A mistake occurs, if we attempt to repeat this interaction over and over and over again, in hopes that the same relief that we felt the first time, will occur on the 20th or 30th time as well.
+A mistake occurs if we attempt to repeat this interaction over and over and over again, in hopes that the same relief that we felt the first time, will occur on the 20th or 30th time as well.

 The Offender Restoring Trust

 The offender can restore trust by becoming a trustworthy person.
 This means that the offender will be honest when speaking difficult truths.
-The offender will admit to little misdoings, so that the offended will not have to question if a more grievous error is being committed.
+The offender will admit to little misdoings so that the offended will not have to question if a more grievous error is being committed.
 The offender will follow through on commitments.
-In gaging the growth of personal integrity, the offender should feel like integrity is growing, if appropriate actions are taking place.
+In gauging the growth of personal integrity, the offender should feel like integrity is growing, if appropriate actions are taking place.
 The offender should not judge growth in integrity by promises or verbal agreement, these words, although they are nice, do not produce actual growth.
 The offender should not judge their growth based on the emotional comfort or sense of security that their partner feels.
 It is possible that one person can grow in integrity at a faster rate than the other person can develop a feeling of security.

 The Offended and Trust